awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-lambda-eventsourcemapping.md

 `MaximumRecordAgeInSeconds`  <a name="cfn-lambda-eventsourcemapping-maximumrecordageinseconds"></a>
 \(Kinesis and DynamoDB Streams only\) Discard records older than the specified age\.
 The default value is \-1, which sets the maximum age to infinite\.
 When the value is set to infinite, Lambda never discards old records\.
-The minimum value that can be set is 60 seconds\.
+The minimum valid value for maximum record age is 60s\.
+Although values less than 60 and greater than \-1 fall within the parameter's absolute range, they are not allowed
 *Required*: No
 *Type*: Integer
 *Minimum*: `-1`